Quickstart

 API Keys

 As noted in the code samples below, you must get your API keys and copy them into your API code.
-Those can be found under the at the bottom of the Akkio app.
+Those can be found under the team settings page at the bottom of the Akkio app.

 Test Code